In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

-Our Vanlife layout experts are here for you!
-Whether you have a question about our products or are looking for advice on transforming your van into a true nomadic cocoon, contact us – we will be happy to guide you!
+Our Vanlife conversion experts are here for you!
+Whether you have a question about our products or are looking for advice to transform your van into a true nomadic cocoon, contact us – we will be happy to guide you!

 After exploring more than 20 different vans, we determined that the Mercedes-Benz Sprinter is the best overall option.
-Its blend of reliability, spacious interior, and versatility makes it the top choice for anyone looking to convert a van into a camper van.
+Its blend of reliability, spacious interior, and versatility makes it the top choice for anyone looking to convert a van into a Campervan.

-- Mercedes-Benz Sprinter: Best overall for reliability and space
+- Mercedes-Benz Sprinter: best overall for reliability and space

-- Fiat Ducato: Very good choice – used by most professional converters
+- Fiat Ducato : very good choice – used by most professional converters

-- VW Crafter: Ideal for comfort and driving experience
+- VW Crafter: ideal for comfort and driving experience

-Average cost of a camper van conversion
+Average cost of a Campervan conversion

 After cost, you need to be clear on some important requirements before choosing the right van for your conversion project.
 Some of the main requirements to consider include: